-<section-header><text>
+<section-header>

-Are there sweet, fruity, or menthol smells coming from behind closed doors?
+Are there sweet, fruity, menthol, or chemical smells coming from behind closed doors?

 Are there flash drives or other school supplies you don't recognize in your kid's backpack or room?
-How about small vials or eye dropper bottles?
+How about small vials, eye dropper bottles, pods, or white pouches-items related to oral nicotine products?

-Have you come across unfamiliar chargers, coils, or batteries?

-Is your teen spending more money than usual or making unexplained purchases?
+Have you come across unfamiliar USB chargers, batteries, wrappers, or circular plastic containers?
+Is your teen spending more money than usual or making unexplained online purchases?